minygd/Monocular-Depth-Estimation-using-modified-PSPNet/README.md

 # Monocular Depth Estimation using modified PSPNet
-The whole project is written by Tensorflow, Python.
+The whole project is written using Tensorflow, Python.
 It is based on the unsupervised methods.

 The network is mainly based on the structure of PSPNet.